 FARM Animal Rights Movement (FARM) is the world’s first and longest-operating organization dedicated to advocacy for animals raised, abused, and killed for food.
 Co-founded by chemist, environmental consultant, social justice organizer, and Holocaust survivor

-Dr. Alex Hershaft, FARM’s roots were planted nearly 40 years ago
+Dr. Alex Hershaft, FARM’s roots were planted more than 40 years ago.

 In 1976, Dr. Hershaft founded the Vegetarian Information Service to disseminate information on the benefits of plant-based eating on consumer health, animal protection, and environmental integrity.
 VIS participated in the hearings before the Senate Select Committee on Nutrition and Human Needs, leading to the periodic publication of the Dietary Guidelines for Americans, and testified before Congress in favor of the 1978 National Consumer Nutrition Information Act.